In considering a share in our CSA farm (as a customer) we'd like you to read, consider, and acknowledge the following:

 - BEING PART OF A COMMUNITY: The concept of a CSA (Community Supported Agriculture) is to belong to a group of people who value local agriculture, who want to support the efforts of our farm, and who understand that farming has many risks; and with this understanding, to share in the the harvest and the possible risks.

 - GROWING TAKES TIME: We push the envelope on our crops, but we can only do so much with timing.
 We risk frosts if we start too early.
 So, your first couple baskets will primarily be greens -- lettuce, spinach, chard, radish, rhubard, etc. But be patient; it will come.
 We only sell what we grow, so we are subject to the norms of garden/produce production in Eastern idaho.
-We don't ship in things, so we aren't the grocery item with everything there all at once.
+We don't ship in things, so we aren't the grocery store with everything there all at once.

 - STUFF HAPPENS: One of the biggest risks of farming is the weather.
 We've had sudden hail storms that damage and ruin crops, especially tomatoes, peppers and the like.
 When that happens, you may get produce that is lower quality or none at all of a particular product.
 This certainly doesn't happen every year, but it CAN happen.
 We are making efforts to mitigate some of this by constructing a high tunnel (covered area) for tomatoes, mellons, and other above ground produce.
 But we can't cover it all.
 There's risk, and as a CSA member, you understand that on occasion, weather may impact what's in your basket.